oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## Using this Image
 To create a RAC cluster, please execute the steps in the following sections below:

-1. Prerequisites for running RAC in Docker containers
+1. Prerequisites for running RAC in containers
-2. Building the Oracle RAC Database Docker Install Images
+2. Building the Oracle RAC Database container Images
 3. Creating the first Grid Infrastructure and RAC container
 4. Adding additional node containers
 5. Connecting to the RAC database